Tod Hunter Foulk

 All the while, we continue to introduce new sustainable aspects of course and build upon our Annual Veteran's Day Weekend Clothing Drive, now in our 16th year.

-oh, And speaking of ''drive'' we will be hosting our 2nd Annual Portland Fashion Week Charity Golf Tourney at Elk Ridge Golf Course saturday july 29th, with one of the prizes being a New Car!
+Oh, And speaking of ''drive'', we will be hosting our 3rd Annual Portland Fashion Week Charity Golf Tourney at Elk Ridge Golf Course Saturday July 27th, with just one of the prizes being an overnight vip hotel stay and dinner package for the night of choice at portland fashion week 2019!

-as we continue into 2018, look for us lending our support to even more social justice causes and to promote every possible aspect of sustainability. while to the region we continue to showcase the best local, national, and international fashion designers in the world.
+As we continue into 2019, look for us lending our support to even more social justice causes and to promote every possible aspect of sustainability, while to the region we continue to showcase the best local, national, and international fashion designers in the world.

 See you on the runways!